 6 You do not need to have all the facts to prove your concern but you must have a reasonable belief that wrongdoing is either happening now, took place in the past, or is likely to happen in the future.

 7 If you witness or suspect there is a risk to the safety of people in your care and you consider that there is an immediate risk of harm, you should report your concerns straight away to the appropriate person or authority.

 Nursing and midwifery students

-8 The principles in this guidance apply to nursing and midwifery students in the same way that they apply to registered nurses and midwives.
+8 The principles in this guidance apply to student nurses, midwives and nursing associates in the same way that they apply to registered nurses, midwives and nursing associates.
 To uphold these principles, you should act as set out below in the following situations.

 8.1 Inform your mentor, tutor or lecturer immediately if you believe that you, a colleague or anyone else may be putting someone at risk of harm.